Prevail24/ADlabBuild/README.md

 # ActiveDerectoryLabBuild
-A walkthrough of how I built and set up a Free Microsoft AD lab using Windows Server 2022 and Windows Enterprise 10 and 11 onto Oracle VM VirtualBox and VMware Workstation
+A walkthrough of how to build and set up a Free Microsoft AD lab (1 Domain Controller and 2 Windows Workstations) using Windows Server 2022 and Windows Enterprise 10 onto an Oracle VM VirtualBox

 Lab Requirements